 What Causes Periodontitis?

-Advanced Periodontitis stages include:
+Advanced Periodontitis Stages Include:

 - Gum recession

 Your tooth is more sensitive the closer it is to the root.
-As gums can recede, tooth-sensitivity increases
+As gums can recede, tooth-sensitivity increases.

-- Gums not adhering to your teeth
+- Gums are not adhering to your teeth

 - Compromised jaw bone structure